Covered pharmacy services

 All covered pharmacy services are free of charge if you are entitled to free services under the Public Prescription Drug Insurance Plan.
 To find out more, refer to the page Rates in effect.

-You have to present your Health Insurance Card to the pharmacist to receive covered services.
+Depending on your situation, you may have to present your valid Health Insurance Card, in addition to your private plan insurance card, to the pharmacist to receive covered services.
 Inquire with your insurer to find out the reimbursement procedure.